denchev/simple-wordpress-ogimage/readme.txt

 == Changelog ==

+= 1.3.0 =
+Add support for Embedly cards
+Enabled the plugin to work for pages
+Add SwiftType meta tag

 = 1.2.1 =
 No more relative images (/wp-content/path/to/image.jpg now is going to be SITE_URL/wp-content/path/to/image.jpg) Add few more Open Graph tags